Dr. Strangelove: George C. Scott as General Buck Turgidson

+According to James Earl Jones, Kubrick tricked Scott into playing the role of Gen. Turgidson in a much more outlandish manner than Scott was comfortable doing.
+According to Jones, Kubrick talked Scott into doing absurd "practice" takes, which Kubrick told Scott would never be used, as a way to warm up for the "real" takes.
+According to Jones, Kubrick used many of these "practice" takes in the final film, rather than the more restrained ones, allegedly causing Scott to swear never to work with Kubrick again.

+During the filming, Kubrick and Scott had different opinions regarding certain scenes, but Kubrick obtained Scott's compliance largely by beating him at chess, which they played frequently on the set.

 Slim Pickens as Major T. J. "King" Kong

 Slim Pickens, an established character actor and veteran of many Western films, was eventually chosen to replace Sellers as Major Kong after Sellers' injury.
-Terry Southern's biographer, Lee Hill, said the part was originally written with John Wayne in mind, and that Wayne was offered the role after Sellers was injured, but he immediately turned it down.
-Dan Blocker of the Bonanza western television series was approached to play the part, but according to Southern, Blocker's agent rejected the script as being "too pinko".
+John Wayne was offered the role after Sellers was injured, but he never responded to Kubrick's offer.
+Dan Blocker of the Bonanza western television series was also approached to play the part, but according to Southern, Blocker's agent rejected the script as being "too pinko".
 Kubrick then recruited Pickens, whom he knew from his brief involvement in a Marlon Brando western film project that was eventually filmed as One-Eyed Jacks.

 His fellow actor James Earl Jones recalls, "He was Major Kong on and off the set—he didn't change a thing—his temperament, his language, his behavior."
-Pickens was not told that the movie was a black comedy, and he was only given the script for scenes he was in, to get him to play it "straight".
+Pickens was not told that the movie was a black comedy, and he was only given the script for scenes he was in to get him to play it "straight".

 Kubrick's biographer John Baxter explained, in the documentary Inside the Making of Dr. Strangelove:

-Pickens, who had previously played only supporting and character roles, said that his appearance as Maj.
-Kong greatly improved his career.
+Pickens, who had previously played only supporting and character roles, said that his appearance as Major Kong greatly improved his career.
 He later commented, "After Dr. Strangelove, my salary jumped five times, and assistant directors started saying 'Hey, Slim' instead of 'Hey, you'."